F# tutorial: Hello world

 What is an F# Hello world program

-The F# hello world program is the most simple program you can write.
-It simply prints out the sententce: Hello world on the computer screen.
+The F# hello world program is the simplest program you can write.
+It simply prints out the sentence: Hello world on the computer screen.
 The Hello World program is the first program developers write in any programming language.

 How to write your first program in F#